 Conclusions

-The SVCTs have very important roles in body metabolism ie ensuring an adequate, consistent availability of vitamin C, however they also seem to be remarkably overlooked, with key regulators still not including them in the drug discovery process.
+The SVCTs are very important in body metabolism ie ensuring an adequate, consistent availability of vitamin C. However, they also seem to be remarkably overlooked, with key regulators still not including them in the drug discovery process.

 Medical History with Nutritional Aspect